Paul-HenryP/Simplify-browser-extension/README.md

 ### Contributing

-We welcome contributions!
+I welcome contributions!
 Please fork the repository and submit a pull request with your improvements or bug fixes.

 1. Fork the repo.
 2. Create a new branch (`git checkout -b feature/your-feature`).
 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

+   ## Development

+After downloading this repo, use `code .` to open it in VS Code.
+Then, in the terminal, use `npm install`.

 ## License